-In accordance with IAS 21, "The Effects of Changes in Foreign Exchange Rates" (IAS 21") management determined that the functional currency of the Company is the Canadian dollar, the functional currency of Yantai Zhongjia Mining Co., Ltd. and all the other of the Company's Chinese subsidiaries is the Renminbi ("RMB") and the functional currency of SINOGOLD Resources Holdings Group Co., Ltd. ("SINOGOLD ") and Majestic Yantai Gold Ltd ("Majestic Yantai"). is the Hong Kong dollar.
-Prior to January 1, 2020, the functional currency of Majestic Yantai was the Canadian dollar.
-Per IAS 21, an entity's functional currency should be determined based on the underlying transactions, events and conditions relevant to the entity.
-Based on management's re-evaluation, taking into consideration the primary economic environment in which Majestic Yantai carries on its business, management determined that the functional currency of the Majestic Yantai's operations changed from Canadian dollars to Hong Kong dollars.
-The change in functional currency of Majestic Yantai was applied prospectively from January 1, 2020, in accordance with IAS 21.
-On the date of the change of functional currency, all items on the statement of financial position of Majestic Yantai Gold Ltd. were translated into Hong Kong dollars at the exchange rate on that date; and b) The assessment of the Company's ability to continue as a going concern and whether there are events or conditions that may give rise to a significant uncertainty.
+In accordance with IAS 21, "The Effects of Changes in Foreign Exchange Rates" (IAS 21") management determined that the functional currency of the Company is the Canadian dollar ("CAD"), the functional currency of Yantai Zhongjia Mining Co., Ltd. and all the other of the Company's Chinese subsidiaries is the Renminbi ("RMB") and the functional currency of Persistence Resources Group Ltd. ("Persistence") and Majestic Yantai Gold Ltd ("Majestic Yantai"). is the Hong Kong dollar ("HKD"); and b) The assessment of the Company's ability to continue as a going concern and whether there are events or conditions that may give rise to a significant uncertainty.